RETURNING FOR THE 2022/23 WINTER SEASON - YAY!

 It is a unique dining and night-time Sun Peaks skiing (or snowboarding) winter experience which is popular with visitors as well as employees and local area volunteers who work the event and all pitch in to make this a fun, safe and popular winter event at Sun Peaks.

-Cost is only around $85/person, you need to be around 14+, and you need to confidently be able to ski or snowboard down green runs at a minimum.
+Cost is around $130/person, you need to be around 13+, and you need to confidently be able to ski or snowboard down green runs at a minimum.

 Once you’re registered and signed up for the Sun Peaks Evening Fondue, you then just need to show up at the Sunburst Express chairlift in your full ski gear around quarter to 5:00pm for a ski-lift ride up to the newly-renovated in 2017 Sunburst Bar + Eatery (mid-mountain restaurant - home of great cinnamon buns during the day!).